trapwired/SlideCapture/README.md

 # Detailed explanation
 The script will take a screenshot every [TIMEOUT] seconds, compare this screenshot to the previous one, and save it (at [FILEPATH])if it is not similar to it.
 Similarity is based on two measurements: the Mean squared Error and the structural similarity of scikit-image.
 Both It compares the value of each of them to a predefined threshold ([MSE_THRESH] and [SSME_THRESH])
 One could possibly specify a region of the screen to take the screenshot
+If the slides are in a video that shows its controls on mouse movement, one can set the boolean CROP_COMPARISON_IMAGE to true and specify the bounding box.
+This will only affect the image that will be compared, not the final screenshots

 # Suggested Usage
 The tool is made for online lectures, where the lecturer advances to the next slide before one could copz all the relevant information from a slide.
 For this, zou could have he location of the screenshots open and, when needed, reopen a previous slide.